top of page

 icon-thumbs-up-by-pixel-perfect-from-flaticon.com

 When you have confidence in your host, try to support their efforts to accommodate.
-Make it a collaborative effort by:
+Make it a collaborative effort as much as possible:

-• Providing a list of safe brands, recipes, and trusted food vendors that work for your food allergy profile.
+• Provide a list of safe brands, recipes, and trusted food vendors that work for your food allergy profile.

-• Offering to explain the situation {educate} directly to caterers or others providing food for the gathering.
+• Offer to explain the situation {educate} directly to caterers or others providing food for the gathering.

-• Providing information on how to cook safely for a person with food allergies, if helpful.
+• Provide information on how to cook safely for a person with food allergies, if helpful.

-• Suggesting reliable substitutes for ingredients that could be problematic.
+• Suggest reliable substitutes for ingredients that could be problematic.

-• Asking your host if you can sit next to your loved one with food allergies during the meal so you serve as a buffer between their plate and other guests' plates.
+• Ask your host if you can sit next to your loved one with food allergies during the meal so you serve as a buffer between their plate and other guests' plates.

-• Asking your host if you can assemble your loved one’s plate of food behind the scenes in the kitchen before the meal is served to everyone else.
+• Ask your host if you can assemble your loved one’s plate of food behind the scenes in the kitchen before the meal is served to everyone else.

-• Talking with your food allergic loved one about the food plans well before the gathering so they're comfortable with the plans.
-You will want to manage their expectations about the meal, and find out what safe food they’d like to bring from home, just in case.
+• Talk with your food allergic loved one about the food plans well before the gathering so they're comfortable with the plans.
+Try to manage their expectations about the meal.
+Find out what safe food they’d like to bring from home in case food plans at a gathering unravel.

-• Role playing with your child in advance can prepare them for the unexpected.
-Help them find their words and practice how to politely turn down pro-offered food, how to excuse themselves so they can double check a food with you, how to politely ask someone to wash their hands after eating and before playing.
+• Role play with your child in advance to prepare them for the unexpected.
+Help them find their words and practice how to politely turn down food that's offered, how to excuse themselves to double check a food with you, how to politely ask someone to wash their hands after eating and before playing.

-• Being quietly watchful.
+• Be quietly watchful.
 Share this responsibility with your partner or another trusted relative.
 Try to keep eyes on your food allergic loved one, even from a distance.

-• Remembering to leave home with two autoinjectors, antihistamine and your action plan in your bag.
-Know where the nearest hospital is relative to your location, just in case.
+• Know where the nearest hospital is relative to your location, just in case.

 icon-thumbs-down-by-pixel-perfect-from-flaticon.com

-• Let your host know that you prefer to bring a safe meal from home for your allergic loved one, and that it may be a bit different from the menu they've planned.
+• Let your host know you plan to bring a safe meal from home for your allergic loved one, and that it may be a bit different from the menu they've planned.
 Be tactful.
 Be gracious.

 • Offer to bring a number of allergy-friendly dishes for everyone to enjoy.
 Bringing some safe contributions from home could lighten the prep load for the host, and reduce any stress they feel about keeping your loved one safe at their table.
 Explain that it's important for these dishes to be served separately from other dishes with dedicated utensils.